What Is the Elder Abuse Suspicion Index© (EASI)?

 Challenges in Identifying and Reporting Abuse

+Elder abuse is a public health issue.
 One of the major challenges in combating elder abuse is the identification and reporting of such abuse.
-The U.S. Department of Justice estimates one in every 24 cases of elder abuse is reported to authorities.
+A New York State Elder Abuse Prevalence Study found that only 1 in 24 elder abuse cases were identified or reported through formal health and social services.
 Cases of neglect and financial exploitation are the majority of underreported cases.
+A tool like EASI may help these services identify elder abuse at a higher rate.

 Medical Professionals Reporting Suspected Abuse

-In fact, most older adult abuse cases are already reported by physicians and health care providers.
+Physicians and health care providers already report most older adult abuse cases.
 They are often under legal obligations to report under the laws of their state.

-Problems arise, however, in cases where elder abuse is not as easily identifiable.
-That is where the EASI comes in.
+Problems arise in cases where elder abuse is not as easily identifiable.
+That is where EASI comes in.
 It was specifically designed to provide medical professionals with a standardized questionnaire to identify potential elder abuse cases.
+There are also versions of EASI in several languages, including English, Spanish, and French.

-For additional information on reporting elder abuse, see FindLaw's Reporting Elder Abuse or the resources provided by the National Center on Elder Abuse.
+For more information on reporting elder abuse, see FindLaw's Reporting Elder Abuse or the National Center on Elder Abuse resources.

-If you suspect a case of elder abuse, consulting an attorney specializing in older adult law may also be helpful.
-For an older adult law attorney in your area, see FindLaw's attorney directory.
+If you suspect a case of elder abuse, consult an attorney specializing in legal issues for older adults.
+See FindLaw's attorney directory for an elder law attorney in your area.

 Can I Solve This on My Own or Do I Need an Attorney?